GoogleChrome/web.dev/src/site/content/en/blog/excalidraw-and-fugu/index.md

 that holds back Excalidraw?

 > The File System Access API is great, but you know what?
 Most files that I care about these days
-> live in my Dropbox or Google Drive, not on my harddisk.
+> live in my Dropbox or Google Drive, not on my hard disk.
 I wish the File System Access API would
 > include an abstraction layer for remote file systems providers like Dropbox or Google to integrate
 > with and that developers could code against.
 Users could then relax and know their files are safe
 > with the cloud provider they trust.